tukl-msd/DRAMSys/README.md

 }
 ```
 Fields Description:
-- "simulationid": Simulation file identifier
+- "simulationid": simulation file identifier
-- "simconfig": Configuration file for the DRAMSys Simulator
+- "simconfig": configuration file for the DRAMSys simulator
-- "thermalconfig": Temperature Simulator Configuration File
+- "thermalconfig": thermal simulation configuration file
-- "memspec": Memory Device Specification File
+- "memspec": memory device configuration file
-- "addressmapping": Addressmapping Configuration of the Memory Controller File.
+- "addressmapping": address mapping configuration file
-- "mcconfig": Memory Controller Configuration File.
+- "mcconfig": memory controller configuration file
 - "tracesetup": The trace setup is only used in standalone mode.
-In library mode the trace setup is ignored.
+In library mode or gem5 mode the trace setup is ignored.
 Each device should be added as a json object inside the "tracesetup" array.

 Each **trace setup** device configuration consists of two parameters, **clkMhz** (operation frequency of the **trace player**) and a trace file **name**.
 Most configuration fields reference other JSON files which contain more specialized chunks of the configuration like a memory specification, an address mapping and a memory controller configuration.